Tuesday, September 28, 2010

 04.09.10.
 Quake damaged New Brighton Rd & pavement, Dallington

-Incl Sept 4 Darfield Quake day, during Christchurch State of Emergency (Sat Sept 4 - Wed Sept 15) I would go out daily during aftershocks to snap quake damages in Christchurch CBD & suburbs, before changes by demolitions & repairs.
+Including 4 September 2010, Darfield Quake day, during Christchurch State-of-Emergency (Saturday 4 September - Wednesday 15 September) I would go out daily during aftershocks to snap damages in Christchurch CBD & suburbs, before changes by demolitions & repairs.

 Liquefaction: A quake caused saturated ground to behave like a liquid.
-Underground water after heavy rains & a high water table by Avon River & Heathcote River & a thick silt layer covering most of Christchurch from ancient alluvial flooding of Canterbury Plains by Waimakariri River & smaller rivers, was a bad combination for potential liquefaction.
-Quake shakes caused silt to compress & water to liquefy silt, which oozed up to ground surface in silt boils / volcanoes, big silt mounds, & if a house, pavement, road or school was on top of liquefaction boils, damage resulted in large cracks, slimy silt everywhere.
+Underground water after heavy rains & a high water-table by Avon River & Heathcote River & a thick silt-layer covering most of Christchurch from ancient alluvial flooding of Canterbury Plains by Waimakariri River & smaller rivers, was a bad combination for potential liquefaction.
+Quake-shakes caused silt to compress & water to liquefy silt, which oozed up to ground surface in silt boils / volcanoes, big silt-mounds, & if a house, footpath, road or building was atop liquefaction boils, damage resulted in large cracks, slimy silt everywhere.
 In my blog posts I would often use the word quakemire instead of liquefaction mud.

 Terrifying for those woken up by the quake in the dark, their house cracking, silt flooding in.
 Some people couldn't leave their houses during the quake, as quakemire stopped doors opening.

-I would trek the State of Emergency cordon in Christchurch CBD 4 times, 4 separate days.
-Each time the cordon had shrunk inwards towards Ground Zero, Manchester St, where TVNZ broadcast quake news for days.
+Four times, four different days, I would trek the State-of-Emergency cordon in Christchurch CBD.
+Each time the cordon had shrunk inwards towards Ground Zero, Manchester St, where TVNZ broadcast news for days.

 06.09.10.
 Fire HQ by Civil Defence HQ / Christchurch Art Gallery, white, plastic, tape cordoned, POLICE EMERGENCY, Worcester Blvd, during the quake state of emergency

-At times CBD military cordons were confusing, bldgs & roads fenced off, or taped off in odd spots.
+Sometimes CBD military-cordons were confusing, buildings & roads fenced-off, or taped-off in odd spots.
 Cops wearing yellow, Hi-Vis vests / jackets were confrontational.
-Young Burnham camp soldiers wearing camo browns at cordons were less confrontational.
-There were also grandstanding, Civil Defence volunteers, little authority, big egos, wearing orange, Hi-Vis vests.
+Young Burnham camp soldiers wearing camouflage-browns at cordons were less confrontational.
+There were also CD volunteers wearing orange, Hi-Vis vests.

-During quake years we would become used to EMERGENCY cordons around bldgs, around structures like concrete drains, around Christchurch CBD, across bridges, across / along roads, along rivers & estuaries, below cliffs, as follows:
+During quake-years we would become used to EMERGENCY cordons around buildings, around structures like concrete-drains, around Christchurch CBD, across bridges, across / along roads, along rivers & estuaries, below cliffs, as follows:

-*Steel mesh fence cordons.
+*Steel-mesh-fence-cordons.
 Common.
-Razor wire was sometimes coiled on top of steel mesh fence cordons.
-Messages, posters, protest signs, condolences, tributes, poems, business signs, cop & Council info signs were often hung on steel mesh fence cordons.
+Razor-wire was sometimes coiled on top of steel-mesh-fence-cordons.
+Messages, posters, protest-signs, condolences, tributes, poems, business-signs, cop & Council information-signs were often hung on steel-]mesh-fence-cordons.

 *Cop car or Military Light Armour Vehicle (LAV) at any checkpoint at any of the above cordons, usually at intersections.

-*Shipping container cordons by bldgs or cliffs.
-Sometimes a shipping container / steel mesh / wire mesh cordon combination.
-Stacked shipping containers were used to protect road traffic / pedestrians from falling bldgs or cliffs.
+*Shipping-container-cordons by bldgs or cliffs.
+Sometimes a shipping-container / steel-mesh-cordon / wire-mesh-cordon combination.
+Stacked shipping-containers were used to protect road traffic / pedestrians from falling bldgs or cliffs.

-Civil Defence persons, cops & mostly NZDF soldiers would man cordon checkpoints, especially CBD cordons.
-Various DANGER or POLICE EMERGENCY threat signs hung on cordon fences, together with various road signs at checkpoints forming obstructions for foot & vehicle traffic.
-In later months, fear mongering EXTREME DANGER threat signs would appear.
+CD volunteers, cops & mostly NZDF soldiers would man cordon-checkpoints, especially CBD-cordons.
+Various DANGER or POLICE EMERGENCY threat-signs hung on cordon-fences, together with various road-signs at checkpoints forming obstructions for foot & vehicle traffic.
+In later months, fear-mongering EXTREME DANGER threat-signs would appear.

-In future, after Canterbury Earthquake Recovery Authority, CERA took over quake recovery, permanent fence cordons would evolve around the residential red zone, CERA signs hanging on fences cordoning vast areas of NZ National govt taken, red zoned land.
-After 5 years' CERA regime, then CERA disestablishment, Land Information NZ, LINZ would take over CERA's residential red zone cordon fences, LINZ signs then hanging on cordon fences.
+In future, after Canterbury Earthquake Recovery Authority, CERA took over quake-recovery, permanent fence-cordons would evolve around the residential red-zone, CERA signs hanging on fences cordoning vast areas of NZ National government taken, red-zoned land.
+After 5 years' CERA regime, then CERA disestablishment, Land Information NZ, LINZ would take over CERA's residential red-zone cordon-fences, LINZ signs then hanging on cordon-fences.

-Besides the military, over the next few quake years, any tin pot dictator could don a Hi-Vis vest, demanding attention, like councillors, mayors, politicians, Civil Defence, firemen, bldg inspectors, insurance assessors, EQC inspectors, demolishers, salvagers, construction workers, road workers.
-Another quake icon: plastic portaloos, various colours, polluting Christchurch roadsides.
+Besides the military, during quake-years, any tin-pot dictator could don a Hi-Vis vest, demanding attention, like councillors, mayors, politicians, CD, firemen, building-inspectors, insurance-assessors, Earthquake Commission, EQC-inspectors, demolishers, salvagers, construction- workers, road-workers.
+Another quake icon: plastic-portaloos, various colours, polluting Christchurch roadsides.

 06.09.10.
 Montreal St view, Christchurch Art Gallery / Civil Defence HQ, quake state of emergency

-Worcester Blvd: As the new Christchurch City Council offices were quake damaged & useless as a quake State of Emergency Civil Defence HQ, across the road, Christchurch Art Gallery, became the State of Emergency CD HQ.
+Worcester Blvd: As the new Christchurch City Council multi-storey offices were damaged & useless as a State-of-Emergency CD Headquarters (HQ), across the road, Christchurch Art Gallery, became the State-of-Emergency CD HQ.

 06.09.10.
 Harvey bldg.
 Yellow, Hi-Vis vested, bldg inspector & orange, Hi-Vis vested, Civil Defence volunteers crossing Cambridge Tce to Worcester Blvd.
 Harvey bldg would be abandoned for at least a decade, an asbestos riddled, tagged eyesore.

-06.09.10.
-Civil Defence HQ / Art Gallery was filled with CD bosses & their teams who emerged doing errands: cops, firemen, Urban Search & Rescue / Task Force, USAR / TF teams, NZRT volunteer response teams, other volunteers.
-They wore glittering plastic, hard hats: orange, yellow, white, green, blue & orange, or yellow, Hi-Vis vests.
+6 September 2010: CD HQ / Art Gallery was filled with CD bosses & their teams who emerged doing errands: cops, firemen, USAR / TF teams, NZRT teams, other volunteers.
+They wore glittering plastic, hard-hats: orange, yellow, white, green, blue; & orange, or yellow, Hi-Vis vests.
 NZRT teams wore red or other coloured overalls.

-As the plastic taped cordon on Worcester Blvd by Christchurch Art Gallery / Civil Defence HQ was vague, I trekked round Central Police into Cashel St, coolpixed quake shattered windows & trekked along Cambridge Tce amongst people & 3 cops snapping quake damage by a steel mesh cordon.
-Cops & soldiers guarded Worcester St Bridge steel mesh fence cordon near Cathedral Sq.
-Over the next 3 quake years, steel mesh fence cordons would proliferate.
+As the plastic-tape-cordon on Worcester Blvd by Christchurch Art Gallery / CD HQ was vague, I trekked round Central Police multi-storey into Cashel St, coolpixed shattered-windows & trekked along Cambridge Tce amongst people & three cops snapping damage near a steel-mesh-cordon.
+Cops & soldiers guarded Worcester St Bridge steel-mesh-fence-cordon near Cathedral Sq.
+Over the next three quake-years, steel-mesh-fence-cordons would proliferate.

 06.09.10.
 Three yellow, Hi-Vis vested cops snapping quake pics, Worcester Blvd